alexfernandez/alexfernandez.github.io/2025/on-art.md

 ## Result not Process

+To create impactful art there are no established processes.
-Focus on the result,
-and work backwards from there.
+Instead you should focus on the result, and work backwards from there.
+If you have something to express look for the most effective way of achieving it.

 There are no cheap emotions,
-although there are shortcuts to get them which make them feel cheap.
+although there are shortcuts to express them which make them feel cheap.
 People like to think they have earned their right to their feelings.
+Just putting things out there is not enough.
+Skill and technique are crucial to deliver properly.

 ## Art and Style